vrandall66/front-end-submissions-public/1708/mod-3/movie-tracker/pat-jason-jorge.md

 ### Redux Architecture

-* 2: Application state is mostly outside the control of Redux.
-Application did not make use of Redux actions and reducers to mutate state.
-Components do not demonstrate a clear understanding of stateful vs. statelessness.
+* 3: At least one component is not connected with Redux appropriately.
+Application state is mutated by more than just Redux.
+The Redux store is missing application data that it should be handling.

 ### Routing